abstools/habs/README.md

 The backend has been split into multiple subrepositories (git submodules):

 - [habs-parser](https://github.com/abstools/habs-parser): Contains the grammar & parser to parse ABS files.
 - [habs-runtime](https://github.com/abstools/habs-runtime): A library to implement the concurrency features of the ABS language inside Haskell.
-- [habs-stdlib](https://github.com/abstools/habs-stdlib): The ABS standard library expressed in Haskell.
+Also contains the ABS standard library expressed directly in Haskell.
 - [habs](https://github.com/abstools/habs) (This repository): Contains the code-generator of ABS to Haskell.
 - [habs-samples](https://github.com/abstools/habs-samples): Contains an ABS test suite and other sample ABS files.